FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/toolbar/flo-2d-import-export/Import Selected Component Files.rst

-Import selected component files
+.. _import_selected_component_files:

+Import Selected Component Files
 ================================

 This tool imports selected FLO-2D \*.DAT file into the FLO-2D GeoPackage.

-Import selected component files
+Import Selected Component Files
 --------------------------------

 .. note:: Use this method if a \*.DAT file is modified outside QGIS.
 It will load only the single component and not